microprediction/muid/docs/index.rst

 Documentation
 =============

-The README at
-https://github.com/microprediction/muid is likely to be more up to date than this documentation.
+The READMEs at https://pypi.org/project/muid/ and https://github.com/microprediction/muid are likely to be more up to date than this documentation.

 Installation
 ============